1,000+ Opportunities

 to 5 p. m. --> Notice of Nondiscrimination © Wisconsin Department of Natural Resources | Site requirements | Accessibility | Legal | Privacy | Employee resources

-Based on current listing details, eligibility includes: Local governments, tribes, and private entities (contractor services only) in Wisconsin; brownfield properties must meet federal definition and not be on the National Priorities List.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local governments, tribes, and private entities (contractor services only) in Wisconsin; brownfield properties must meet federal definition and not be on the National Priorities List.
+Confirm the full requirements in the official notice before applying.